ballet/predict-life-outcomes/README.md

 You must apply to Princeton's Office of Population Research (OPR) for access to the Fragile Families Challenge dataset.

 > :envelope: [Follow instructions here to apply for access](https://docs.google.com/document/d/18uHdSS5NFNKmbYZvulsSkpgiA2NV9APmYQMgsQfI1_k/edit?usp=sharing)

+**The Fragile Families Challenge dataset contains sensitive information.
+You should keep this dataset secure and protect the privacy of the individuals, and abide by the data access agreement which requires you not to share your copy of the dataset.**

 You must register with us to join the collaboration, once you have been granted access to the data from Princeton OPR (or if you had already had access to the data from prior research).
 (This is step 7 in the instructions above, so don't repeat it if you already filled out the form.)